6 Financial statements: A first look

 [5] "tbl"

-The output here is a little complicated for a new user, but the basic idea is that company is a tbl_PqConnection object, which is a kind of tbl_sql, which is a kind of tbl_dbi, which is a kind of tbl_lazy, which is a kind of tbl, which means it a tibble of some kind.
+The output here is a little complicated for a new user, but the basic idea is that company is a tbl_PqConnection object, and also a tbl_sql object and a tbl object, which means it a tibble of some kind.
 The critical idea here is that funda is a tbl_sql object, which means it behaves like a tibble, but is actually effectively a reference to a table or query in a relational database.
 For want of a better term, company is a remote data frame.

 While there are some technical details here that are unimportant for our discussion, the important points are that, as a tbl_sql, funda has three important properties: